Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Studies and meta-analyses investigating chemoradiation combinations have been reported.[

-Evidence (chemoradiation plus adjuvant chemotherapy):
+Evidence (chemoradiation therapy plus adjuvant chemotherapy):

 Evidence (combination chemotherapy plus radiation therapy vs. radiation therapy alone):